 4) Then add tomatoes and cook until they are softened.
 Let the mixture cool down slightly.

-6) and make a smooth puree.
+5, 6) Transfer it to a blender jar and make a smooth puree.

 7) Heat the remaining 1 tablespoon of oil in the same pan.
 Once hot add prepared puree and let it simmer.
 If it is spluttering too much then you can partially cover the pan with a lid and continue cooking.